 Fibre Optic Network

-Discover the secrets of fibre optics
+Discover the secrets of fiber optics

 The fibre optic network delivers much higher speeds than xDSL technology and can carry data over very long distances with no signal attenuation even in bad weather conditions, which will ensure consistently high quality superfast broadband.
 Now it is possible to reach data speeds of 100 Mbps to 1 Gbps.
 Upload and download speeds can even reach 10 Gbps.